Help For The Overstimulated Child

 Parents of preschoolers and young children can relate to this scene.
 You’re at Grandma and Grandpa’s swimming.
 Your 4-year-old son suddenly declares that he’s done and wants to go in.
 You say, “But we’re having a good time.
 Let’s swim a little longer.”
 He melts down insisting that he’s done and wants to go inside by himself.
 What is going on?
-It may have to do with over-stimulation and a need for quiet time.
+He may be an overstimulated child with a need for some quiet time.

 With tablets, cell phones, music players, gaming systems, TV, and everything else that children in our modern society are exposed to, it is common for children, especially young children, to become over-stimulated.
 They can be like a pipe that has too much material passing through too quickly.
 Children need to process new information and stimulus that has come into their brains.
 But sometimes they overload and need an environment with no additional stimulation.
 They need a quiet time, time out, nap time, down time, or whatever you want to call it.

 Once your child has grown out of regular naps, it’s a good idea to schedule a time every day for your child to be alone and entertain themselves in a safe space.
 If you have more than one child, they will each need their own space.
 Limit external stimulation during this time such as electronic devices, although some children may find familiar apps on their tablets or music to be soothing.
 You might set a timer that will let the child know when quiet time/still time/thinking time, etc. is over.
 Thirty minutes to an hour is a good guideline for how long alone time should be.
 During this time, the child can color, write, read, nap, play or whatever he or she finds soothing.

 Besides the benefit to you of a break from the kids where you can have your own alone time, there are many benefits for children that have regular breaks for solitude.